 Average temperatures are about 80 degrees Fahrenheit in the hot season and 70 degrees in the cooler period.
 The water around the Galapagos Islands is best for diving between December and May when it is calm and warm.

-f you are wondering how to choose a tour, you might want to start off by finding more about the location of certain destinations.
+If you are wondering how to choose a tour to Galapagos, you might want to start off by finding more about the location of certain destinations.
 And the Galapagos Islands’ location truly is amazing.

 They are a fascinating and magical place off the coast of Ecuador that any person should visit at least once.

 The Galapagos archipelago is a UNESCO World Heritage Site and for a good reason – the islands have a unique location, surrounded by the crystal-clear turquoise-blue waters of the Pacific Ocean, rich biodiversity, with one of the riches marine ecosystems one can find out there and fascinating animal species typical only for the Galapagos archipelago.